braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/tracking/uninstall_tracking.md

 ## Implementation

-You can enable Uninstall Tracking in the App Settings section of the "Manage App Group" page.
+You can enable Uninstall Tracking in the Settings section of the "Manage Settings" page.
 For each app you are interested in tracking, check the box in the uninstall tracking section.

 ![Uninstall Tracking Checkbox][1]